University Advisement Center

 Advanced Standing Process

-Applications for Advanced Standing should be submitted to the Psychology Graduate Coordinator, Shane Murphy, Ph.D.
+Applications for Advanced Standing (internal and external candidates) should be submitted to the Psychology Graduate Coordinator, Dr. Mary Murphy, LADC, Ph.D.

 Students admitted with Advanced Standing will complete 30-31 credits for the M.S. in Addiction Studies.
 Their course of study will be determined with their graduate advisor according to their individual skills, training, and expertise.